davidhartsough/fosteringflourishing.org/src/pages/needs/physiological/eat/effects.md

 | Risk of osteoporosis                        | Increased | Decreased    |
 | High cholesterol levels                     | Raised    | Lowered      |
 | Cognitive and spatial memory performance    | Decreased | Increased    |

+**Note**

+This table is incomplete.
+Citations and references are still required for each data point.
+If you'd like to help out, [please volunteer](https://docs.google.com/forms/d/e/1FAIpQLSefwCNdvxgpY6hQZ-FEnwmCHdZFOCD5WXwIMNeKmSDVSh9A2g/viewform?usp=pp_url&entry.1605531621=Eat&entry.136454288=Effects).